cpayfinance/cpay-credit-card-gateway-wp/README.md

 ### or By Downloading

-1. download zip by the endpoint (`https://github.com/cpayfinance/cpay-credit-card-gateway-wp/archive/refs/heads/main.zip`)
+1. download zip from the endpoint (`https://github.com/cpayfinance/cpay-credit-card-gateway-wp/archive/refs/heads/main.zip`)

-2. upload the codes to directory of WorPress on the server, unzip the zip.
+2. upload the zip to directory of WorPress on the server, unzip it.

 ## Config
 1. sign in admin's dashboard of WordPress

 2. click `plugins` of the navigation bar on the left, and select the `installed plugins` item.

-3. plugin of `CPay Crypto Payment Gateway` will be shown under the `unacticated` tag, activate it.
+3. plugin of `CPay Credit Card Payment Gateway` will be shown under the `unacticated` tag, activate it.

 4. click `WooCommerce` of the navigation bar on the left, and select the `settings` item.

-5. select tab of `payment`, enable it and click `CPay Crypto Payment Gateway` into the setting page.
+5. select tab of `payment`, enable it and click `CPay Credit Card Payment Gateway` into the setting page.

 6. set `MerchantID` and `SecurityKey` (required), `Title` and `Description` are optional, save the setting finally.

 ---
-After installing and setting, users will be shown payment option of `CPay Crypto Payment Gateway` on the page of `checkout order`
+After installing and setting, users will be shown payment option of `CPay Credit Card Payment Gateway` on the page of `checkout order`